SOLV-Code/RapidRicker/README.md

 **Important Notes:**

+* **WARNING**: This package is currently being fundamentally revised.
+For the next little while, analyses may not run, or worse, they may run with nonsense output!
+Stay tuned for the next working version!**

 * This package is under development.
 Functions may change rapidly and substantially.
 Do not use these if you are not part of the development team!
 * WARNING: The age comp diagnostics in the data check were not behaving properly.
 See [this issue](https://github.com/SOLV-Code/RapidRicker/issues/61) for details, and [this wiki page] for context.
 Therefore, the corresponding steps have been commented out in the *checkSRData() fn, and the associated trigger values have been removed from the *flags_default* object.